preslavmihaylov/booknotes/java/java-concurrency-in-practice/chapter-07/README.md

 # Stopping a thread-based service
 Threads have owners & the owner is the one who created the thread.

-In many occassions, that's the thread pool implementation you are using.
+In many occasions, that's the thread pool implementation you are using.
 Since it is the owner, you shouldn't attempt to stop its threads yourself.

 Instead, the service should provide lifecycle methods for managing the threads.
 The `ExecutorService` has the `shutdown` and `shutdownNow` methods for dealing with that.